jemberton/snippets/Obsidian Test Note.md

 ## External

 External links redirect the user to the address linked.
 Anything on the web or outside of Obsidian is considered external.
 They use the Markdown link format always.
-Here are some examples (all links below will redirect you to the Obsidian Help page on links):
+Here are some examples (all links below will redirect you to the Obsidian Help page on links or images):

 - [Obsidian Help - Links](https://help.obsidian.md/links)
 - [Obsidian Help - Links - Supported formats for internal links](https://help.obsidian.md/links#Supported+formats+for+internal+links)